-‘Everything’s at stake’ on eve of first Trump-era elections
+Democrats’ hopes high for taking House, but nothing certain

 All 435 seats in the U.S. House are up for re-election.
 And 35 Senate seats are in play, as are almost 40 governorships and the balance of power in virtually every state legislature.

-While he is not on the ballot, Trump himself has acknowledged that the 2018 midterms, above all, represent a referendum on his presidency.
+While he is not on the ballot, Trump acknowledged on Monday that the 2018 midterms represent a referendum on his presidency.

+“In a certain way I am on the ballot,” Trump told supporters during a tele-town hall organized by his re-election campaign.
+“The press is very much considering it a referendum on me and us as a movement.”

+He also contended, as he does daily, that if the Democrats win they will work to roll back everything he’s tried to accomplish.
+“It’s all fragile,” he said.

 Should Democrats win control of the House, as strategists in both parties suggest is likely, they could derail Trump’s legislative agenda for the next two years.
-Perhaps more importantly, they would also win subpoena power to investigate the president’s many personal and professional missteps.
+Perhaps more important, they would win subpoena power to investigate Trump’s many personal and professional missteps.

 Tuesday’s elections will also test the strength of a Trump-era political realignment defined by evolving divisions among voters by race, gender and especially education.

-Trump’s Republican coalition is increasingly becoming older, whiter, more male and less likely to have a college degree.
+Trump’s Republican coalition is increasingly older, whiter, more male and less likely to have a college degree.
 Democrats are relying more upon women, people of color, young people and college graduates.

-The political realignment, if there is one, could re-shape U.S. politics for a generation.
+The political realignment, if it solidifies, could re-shape U.S. politics for a generation.

 Just five years ago, the Republican National Committee reported that the GOP’s very survival depended upon attracting more minorities and women.
 Those voters have increasingly fled Trump’s Republican Party, turned off by his chaotic leadership style and xenophobic rhetoric.
 Blue-collar men, however, have embraced the unconventional president.